 Herbie Hancock 39:35

-But I know some of the things that I laughed at, were,….
-I was thinking about my response to certain things that I’d laugh at, seeing the film now, that I wouldn't have had the same impre-, I didn't have the same impression back then, because this is now, and that was then, you know?
+But I know some of the things that I laughed at, were….
+I was thinking about my response to certain things that I’d laugh at, seeing the film now, that I didn't have the same impression back then, because this is now, and that was then, you know?
 Times have changed.

 Herbie Hancock 40:00

-And how we perceive things, uh, changes.
-How we perceive ourselves, how we perceive the world, that we, we live in.
+And how we perceive changes.
+How we perceive ourselves, how we perceive the world that we live in.
 As I said before, I don't believe that taking up arms to fight an external force, as being the cause for my unhappiness, is the key.
 The key is to build yourself up, and build up your life condition, so that no matter what the circumstances are, that you're subjected to, that they will not destroy you, and not take away the freedom that you already possess within the core of your being.
-That, that building up your life condition so that that is indestructible, I think is the goal of every human being, whether, whether they realize it or not.
+That building up your life condition so that that is indestructible, I think is the goal of every human being whether they realize it or not.

 Haden Guest 41:13

-A few questions back, I was going to ask, when you did see the screen-, I was gonna ask you, you saw the Antonioni screening, and then you, the next movie you did, you saw the screening for the Spook That Sat by the Door.
-I was wondering, did you see that screening and say, will I ever be able to score a nice little love story that people are going to come to and enjoy?
+A few questions back, I was going to ask, you saw the Antonioni screening, and then the next movie you did, you saw the screening for the Spook That Sat by the Door.
+I was wondering, did you see that screening and say, "Will I ever be able to score a nice little love story that people are going to come to and enjoy?"

 Herbie Hancock 41:48